Beowoulfk/Beowoulfk/README.md

 - 👋 Hi, I’m @Beowoulfk
 - 👀 I’m interested in Data engineering
-- 🌱 I’m currently learning  ML, CV, Spark and Big Data
+- 🌱 I’m currently learning  Spark and Big Data
 - 💞️ I’m looking to collaborate on ...

 <!---